swe-students-fall2025/2-web-app-salamander/README.md

 - As a user, I want to stay logged in after closing the tab so that I don’t have to re-enter my credentials every time.
 - As a user, I want to log out securely so that others cannot access my data on shared devices.
 - As a user, I want to receive clear error messages if login or signup fails so that I know what went wrong (e.g., invalid password or existing email).
-- As a user, I want to reset my password so that I can regain access if I forget it.
-(Tentative)

 ### Interface